Triglochin striata

-Triglochin striata is a plant native to New Zealand, South America, America, Africa, Australia and Southern Portugal.
+Triglochin striata is a species of flowering plant in the family Juncaginaceae.
+It is native to New Zealand, South America, America, Africa, Australia and Southern Portugal.

 It is a perennial with parallel lines on its narrow linear leaves, which gives rise to its common name streaked arrow grass.
 Other common names include three-rib arrowgrass and three-ribbed arrow-grass.

 Habitat

 Triglochin striata's habitat is mainly coastal in damp muddy ground, salt marsh, estuaries, and damp seepages on coastal cliffs, boulder beaches and within damp coastal turf.
 It is also found inland around lake margins (in marginal turf communities) and in other suitable damp places, and sometimes even in tall forest.